 Advanced LIGO is an upgrade to the initial Laser Interferometer Gravitational-wave Observatory (LIGO) detectors.
 LIGO was conceived as an infrastructure to support a series of improving instruments, and Advanced LIGO will re-use the civil construction, vacuum equipment, and environmental monitoring system while replacing the detector components at the Hanford, Washington and Livingston, Louisiana Observatory sites.
 The Advanced LIGO design is the product of the LIGO Laboratory R&D program, and the focused effort of the LIGO Scientific Collaboration, informed by the experience from initial LIGO.
 Advanced LIGO will increase the sensitivity over initial LIGO by more than a factor of 10, and thus the volume searched and potential rate of signals by a factor of more than 1000.
 The available bandwidth is larger, and the frequency response tunable, to address a range of astrophysical sources of gravitational waves.
 It is anticipated from current astrophysical knowledge that there will be frequent observations of gravitational waves, allowing a broad exploration of heretofore inaccessible astrophysics, cosmology, and relativity.
 Advanced LIGO will observe in coordination with other gravitational-wave detectors.

+Version 5 of the Project Execution Plan reflects a change in management of the Project.
+The positions of Project Leader and Project Manager are combined into one position with the top authority of both previous positions.
+A new position of Deputy Project Manager for Finance and Administration has been created, directing the team working on project controls, procurement, and administration.

-This version of the Project Execution Plan reflects a change in baseline to reflect the plan to place one of the three Advanced LIGO Interferometers in India in a collaboration with India, which will provide the infrastructure and operations of the instrument in India.
+Version 4 of the Project Execution Plan incorporated a change in baseline to reflect the plan to place one of the three Advanced LIGO Interferometers in India in a collaboration with India, which will provide the infrastructure and operations of the instrument in India.
 The major changes in the Project Execution Plan are summarized as follows:

 While the two US-based instruments are taken to acceptance as previously planned, all components of the third interferometer are fabricated, cleaned, assembled and tested as subsystem components and then stored.